Learn what being a member does for you

 Common Questions and Answers

 With today’s level of competition for good jobs your resume has got only one chance to make a great first impression.
-To be considered for interviews your resume must have that special something that grabs the reader’s attention and motivates them to call you.
+To be considered for interviews your CV must have that special something that grabs the reader’s attention and motivates them to call you.

 Instead, write a short, direct professional summery that clearly illustrates your career focus.
 Your statement should include your profession, how long you’ve done it and your particular areas of expertise.
 Something to the effect of: Senior purchasing professions with 10 years’ procurement expertise in: strategic sourcing, contract negotiation, financial analysis, strategic planning, leadership, contract law and process improvement.